Easy Cheesy Broccoli Au Gratin Recipe

 Broccoli au gratin is much like the classic potato gratin with a simple béchamel sauce.
-It’s an excellent low carb Thanksgiving side, a healthier Christmas side dish or is a fantastic side for Easter ham dinner, but goes great with turkey too!
+It’s an excellent low-carb side dish, a healthier Christmas or Thanksgiving side dish, or a fantastic side for Easter ham dinner, but it goes great with turkey, too!

 - Low Carb Recipe: Broccoli Au Gratin is an excellent broccoli recipe for low-carb diets or KETO plans.